1. Emperor Penguins

 6. Wolf Spiders

-While other spiders leave their eggs on their webs while they go about their normal spider lives, wolf spiders take their egg sacs with them everywhere—and then take their young everywhere after they’ve hatched.
-Wolf spider moms attach their sacs to their bodies, later letting the baby spiders ride on their backs until they’re of age to hop off.
+While other spiders may leave their eggs on their webs while they go about their normal spider lives, wolf spiders take their egg sacs with them everywhere—and then take their young everywhere after they’ve hatched.
+Wolf spider moms attach their sacs to their bodies, later letting the baby spiders ride on their backs until they’re of age to hop off [PDF].

 7. Polar Bears

-As if that wasn’t already some all-time mom material, koalas are also marsupials, meaning they are born without fur, ears, or eyes, and they have to finish development in their moms' pouches (before it’s time to get down to the poop-eating).
+As if that wasn’t already some all-time mom material, koalas are also marsupials, meaning joeys have to finish development in their moms' pouches (before it’s time to get down to the poop-eating).

 Alligators may not look very cuddly, but they make excellent mothers.
 A gator mom kicks things into high gear by building a nest made out of rotting vegetation that self-heats, allowing her to hunt, hang out, and guard said nest with maximum attention.

 Internal temperature often determines the sex of the gator babies, so the nests have to be made with climate control.
-Nests that heat up to less than 88 degrees make girl gators, while warmer nests (over 91 degrees) usually spawn boy gators.
+Nests that heat up to between 90 and 93 degrees Fahrenheit usually spawn boy gators, while much outside that range tends towards girls (though higher temperatures tend to be lethal).
 After the kids hatch, gator moms will gently carry their young in their giant mouths, taking them to the water to learn all the necessary gator stuff they have to know, with lessons often stretching out for a whole year.